johnjuuljensen/ChordViewer/README.md

 - Better UI
 - Appending loaded files instead of replacing already loaded files.
 - Export song with chords on seperate lines as crd format and vice versa
-- Visualizing the chords used in a song
-- Add keyboard commands
+- Support transposition in chord diagrams